P2PHackClub/2019-website/content/missions/build-your-first-website.md

 ---
-title: "P2P Hack Club Meeting 2: Spooky Website Competition!"
+title: 'P2P Hack Club Meeting 2: Spooky Website Competition!'
-description: "Let's get spooky!"
+description: Let's get spooky!
-author: "P2P Hack Club Team, modified from an article by Max Wofford"
+author: 'P2P Hack Club Team, modified from an article by Max Wofford'
-slug: "build-your-first-website"
+slug: build-your-first-website
 ---
 ## Part I: Setup

 ### Getting ready to build it on Pumatech, P2P's webserver!

 [Pumatech](https://www.pumatech.org) is Peak to Peak's tech server, which allows you to build websites online!
 It's similar to Google Docs, but has some important features that make it much better for typing code than a regular text editor.

-To get started, go to [https://www.pumatech.org](https://www.pumatech.org).
+To get started, go to <https://www.pumatech.org>.
 Await more specific instructions on how to access the Code Editor from club officers.

 ## Part II: Let's Get Coding!